 If you qualify, the letter you will receive is written to meet federal guidelines.
 If you do not qualify, you will not be charged.
 Therefore, refunds will be reviewed on a case-by-case basis by our legal team.

 Yes, all of the mental health professionals who work with us are licensed in the state they practice in.

 We guarantee that the ESA letter you receive is from a mental healthcare professional licensed to practice in your state and will work as intended.
-However, if for any reason your landlord or airline tries to deny you your ESA rights, our internal legal team will remedy the issue.
+However, if for any reason your landlord tries to deny you your ESA rights, our internal legal team will remedy the issue.